Mithgol/fiunis/README.md

 For example, `.decode('The video “&+mAJcFlwNbHpOS3p/iTJbUHvH-;” is interesting.')` returns `'The video “頂尖對決之穿褲子篇” is interesting.'`.

-### encode(text, encoding)
+### encode(text, [encoding])

-This method makes one or more Fidonet Unicode substrings from the given `text`.
+This method converts the given `text` to Fidonet Unicode substrings (either as a whole or partially).
 This method has the two different possible behaviours:

-* If `encoding` is `undefined`, this method returns a JavaScript **string** with the Fidonet Unicode substring equivalent of the given `text`.
+* If `encoding` is `undefined`, this method returns a JavaScript **string** with the Fidonet Unicode substring equivalent of the whole given `text`.
    * For example, `.encode('頂尖對決之穿褲子篇')` returns `'&+mAJcFlwNbHpOS3p/iTJbUHvH-;'`.
-   * The whole given `text` is converted (including ASCII characters).
-You should either detect (beforehand) which substrings should be given to this encoder (and what other substrings would be left to a traditional 8-bit encoding) or use the other encoder that decides that automatically (i.e. also give some `encoding` to the method, see below).
+   * The whole given `text` is converted (even its ASCII characters).
+You should either detect (beforehand) which substrings should be given to this encoder (and what other substrings would be left to a traditional 8-bit encoding) or use some other encoder that decides that automatically.
+(This method can also decide that, but only if some `encoding` is given, see below.)

 * If `encoding` is not `undefined`, this method returns a Node.js **Buffer** with the given `text` converted to the given `encoding`.
-   * If some fragments of the given `text` consist of characters that cannot be represented in the given `encoding`, then Fidonet Unicode substrings are used to encode such fragments.
+   * And if some fragments of the given `text` consist of characters that cannot be represented in the given `encoding`, then Fidonet Unicode substrings are used to encode such fragments.
    * The given `encoding` must be an encoding understood by the [`iconv-lite`](https://github.com/ashtuchkin/iconv-lite) module (otherwise an error is thrown).
    * The given `encoding` should also be a single-byte encoding (that generates exactly one byte for each of the characters it can represent).
 Otherwise the behaviour of this method is not reliable.
-(An error is thrown only if a multi-byte encoding can be detected, i.e. if the Buffer's length is not equal to the text's length.)
+(An error is also thrown, but only if a multi-byte encoding can be detected for certain, i.e. if the resulting Buffer's length is not equal to the text's length even **before** Fidonet Unicode substrings are created.)

 ## Testing Fiunis